 5. Watch an Inspirational Movie or YouTube Clips

 Every once in a while, one of the networks will do a feel-good story about a teacher who made a difference for kids.
 They always give me a shot of motivation about what’s possible.
 With the video-on-demand services available today, you don’t have to stumble on these.
 Hop over to YouTube and do a search for “inspiration for teachers” or search for keynote addresses from some of America’s most inspiring educators.

 You could also watch a full-length movie.
 Teachhub.com has a good list of 12 Must-See Movies for Teachers.

 6. Pick a Stretch Goal

 A stretch goal is a goal that can’t be achieved by incremental changes.
 It’s a popular business concept that will undoubtedly make its way to our schools.
 Before you groan, consider choosing a stretch goal for your class to inject a dose of significance into everyone’s work.
-It should be difficult, but not quite impossible to achieve.
-I should require massive commitment.
+It should be difficult, but not impossible to achieve.
+It should require serious commitment.
 A couple of possibilities are:

 - Every student will ace the next biology test.